veggiespam/veggieshell/docs/README.md

 ### Do I have to use bash?

-No; you can (probably) use any Bourne derivative shell, including ksh, zsh, and sh.
+No; you can (probably) use any Bourne derivative shell, including ksh, zsh, busybox, and sh.
 I'm interested in hearing what minor tweaks may be needed for other shells.
 What this does not work with is csh and tcsh - and no support for them will be forthcoming, nor will Veggieshell work with AdventureShell.